Anton Durcovici: Imprisonment and death

-He was held in Jilava from June 1949 to 10 September 1951 and then transferred to Sighet prison together with his fellow bishop Áron Márton and Alexandru Cisar; he was the target of torture and deprivations.
+He was held in Jilava Prison from June 1949 to 10 September 1951 and then transferred to Sighet Prison together with his fellow bishop Áron Márton and Alexandru Cisar.
+At Sighet, Durcovici was the target of torture and deprivations.
 He was put into Cell 13 with no light and heat.
 In mid-November 1951 he was moved to isolation so he could die alone and so his death would be unknown to others.
 He was also stripped naked and exposed to the winter weather as well as being denied food and water which led to his death in his cell in the evening on 10 December 1951 as a result of the mistreatment and malnutrition.
 He was buried in an unmarked grave.
 Witness accounts state that Durcovici received final absolution through a cell door from a fellow priest prisoner.
-The communist authorities attempted to erase all evidence of his time in prison and most documents were all removed so as to hide his imprisonment.
+The communist authorities attempted to erase all evidence of his time in prison and most documents were removed so as to hide his imprisonment.